Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/The Myriad.md

 The Myriad

-The empire scored a major victory fifteen years ago when they discovered and raided the central Myriad stronghold in [[Yrrosa]], forcing the surviving leadership to scatter across the continent.
+The [[Dwendalian Empire|empire]] scored a major victory fifteen years ago when they discovered and raided the central Myriad stronghold in [[Yrrosa]], forcing the surviving leadership to scatter across the continent.
 The Myriad has emphasized the narrative of its own fall in order to keep a low profile, though in fact it has retained most of its power.
-Its influence has stretched to the distant corners of [[Wildemount]] as it bide its time and waits to reinstate its control within the empire.
+Its influence has stretched to the distant corners of [[Wildemount]] as it bide its time and waits to reinstate its control within the [[Dwendalian Empire|empire]].
 Shifting tactics, the Myriad has now begun seeding major factions with double agents, who turn the most foolish or corrupt of their colleagues into the Myriad’s unwitting pawns.

 ## Goals